assumed

 常見錯誤

-He assumed the job.
+He assumed the job quickly.

-He assumed the role of manager.
+He assumed the responsibilities of the job quickly.

 assumed — 形容詞